 My experience with EVA Air's website and mobile app has been flawless.
 Not being bias here but after trying many airline's website and mobile application, this has to be the best one I used so far.
-With a good online connection, you are able to access to your flight booking and make changes such as seat assignment and meal selection, of course, if you want to make changes to your air ticket, make a phone call or a visit to the airline.
+With a good online connection, you can access to your flight booking and make changes such as seat assignment and meal selection, of course, if you want to make changes to your air ticket, make a phone call or a visit to the airline.

 WiFi is available only on the 77A aircraft.

 Flight route: SIN-TPE

 This airline offers 24 hours of online check-in, so you can use either the mobile app or the airline's website to choose your seat and complete the check-in.
 This will save time when you collect your boarding pass as there is a separate queue for it.

 It's nice to receive a text message regarding a change in my seat assignment.
-The airline has implemented a number of useful changes since my last flight with this airline (EVA Air's A321 HKG-TPE Sept 2014 trip report) and this is one of them.
+The airline has implemented some useful changes since my last flight with this airline (EVA Air's A321 HKG-TPE Sept 2014 trip report) and this is one of them.

 I used the mobile app to complete my check-in and chose seat 53K for my flight to Taipei.
 According to this booking details, the aircraft type is Boeing 777-300ER with the Wifi logo, that means its the 77A configured aircraft (Newer cabin products)

 Do take note: aircraft change can take place at the last minute for operational reasons as stated clearly on the airline's website.
 So passengers cannot file a complain if they fail to fly the Hello Kitty aircraft.
 It happened a week ago when B-16720 substituted the Hello Kitty Jet as it went tech.